-Many Australians don’t have an up-to-date will, or even any will at all.
-If that’s you, and you want some control over what happens to your assets after you’ve gone, now really is the time to get a legally binding will in place.
+It’s surprising how many Australians don’t have an up-to-date will, or any will at all.
+If that’s you, and you want some control over what happens to your assets after you’ve gone, the beginning of a new year is the perfect time to get a legally binding will in place.

-There are several reasons why people don’t have a will.
+There are several reasons why people often don’t have a will.
 For many, it simply falls in the too-hard basket.
-People don’t like talking about death, and they think creating a will is going to be a traumatic process.
-It’s not; in most cases, it’s very simple.
+Talking about death is not really a common topic so many people think creating a will is going to be a long and complicated process.
+Yet in most cases, it’s really simple.

-Also, people mistakenly believe that they don’t own enough to justify a will.
-But what they forget is that we’re all worth much more dead than we are alive, because we’ve got super, life insurance, and so on.
+Also, some people mistakenly believe that they don’t own enough to justify a will.
+But what they forget is that we’re all worth much more dead than we are alive when you factor things like superannuation and life insurance into the equation.

 Ultimately, however, probably the biggest reason people don’t have a will is procrastination – it’s on their to-do list, but it never makes it to the top of the pile.